 Notification of Acceptance

-Students who applied will be notified of acceptance by March 10, 2017.
+Students who apply will be notified of acceptance by Friday, March 12th.

-Questions may be directed to Amy Liberi, Assistant Dean of the Graduate School, firstname.lastname@example.org.
+Questions may be directed to Amy Liberi, Assistant Dean, firstname.lastname@example.org.